Stenbergcool/TheFaranger/content/startpage/bangkokArticle.md

 Overall, Khao San is more than just a street in Bangkok.
 It's a cultural hub that embodies the spirit of adventure, affordability, and community that defines backpacking culture.
 Whether you're a seasoned backpacker or a first-time traveler, a visit to Khao San is an experience that should not be missed.

-Here are some good hotels in Khao san area [Top hotels Khaosan](https://duckduckgo.com).

 ## Silom